giancosta86/TwoBinKernel/README.md

 It is *a Scala library*, inspired by **Functional Programming** (especially *Elm*, *Erlang* and *Haskell*) but still maintaining *a hybrid OOP-FP nature*.

-You can employ it to quickly create plugins for [TwoBinManager](https://github.com/giancosta86/TwoBinManager) or even to use TwoBinPack's model in your applications!
+Last but not least, you can even employ it to introduce TwoBinPack's model into your own applications!